RackHD/docs/docs/server_workflow/os-install/suse.rst

     .. tab:: Local Sync Mirror

-        For Ubuntu local mirror, The mirrors are easily made by syncing public Ubuntu mirror site, on any recent distribution of SUSE:
+        For SUSE local mirror, The mirrors are easily made by syncing public SUSE mirror site, on any recent distribution of SUSE:

         .. code-block:: shell